fermyno/fermyno/README.md

 > **Warning**
 >
 > This page is under construction.
-In my free time, I'm uploading my projects. <br />
+In my free time, I'm uploading my projects.
 > Thank you for your patience.